 - They are given the opportunity to cultivate the life practice of personal prayer and daily devotions.

-- They participate in work programs designed to teach a positive work ethic, responsibility, and taking pride in a job-well-done, regardless of the tasks they are assigned to complete.
-Because many work programs generate funding for Teen Challenge programs, students are given the opportunity to contribute to their own recovery through their work, which gives them a sense of productivity and dignity.
+- They participate in work programs designed to teach a positive work ethic, responsibility, and pride in a job well-done, regardless of the tasks they are assigned to complete.
+Because many work programs generate funding for Adult and Teen Challenge programs, students are given the opportunity to contribute to their own recovery through their work, which gives them a sense of productivity and dignity.

-- Consider a Teen Challenge program that is located away from the potential student’s hometown.
-This can create an additional hurdle to prevent quitting when the adjustments to sobriety become difficult.
+- Consider an Adult and Teen Challenge program that is located away from the potential student’s hometown.
+This can create an additional hurdle to prevent the student from dropping out of the program when the adjustments to sobriety become difficult.

-- Consider making contact with several different Teen Challenge programs to determine which one is best suited for your circumstances and needs.
+- Consider making contact with several different Adult and Teen Challenge alternative Christian recovery centers to determine which one is best suited for your circumstances and needs.

 - Request information about admissions requirements; costs; recreational, educational, and work activities; and post-completion support, as it varies from program to program.

-- Please understand that it is your responsibility to provide transportation to and from Teen Challenge.
+- Please understand that it is your responsibility to provide transportation to and from Adult and Teen Challenge.

 Teen Challenge strives to provide adults with a well-rounded approach to recovery.
 In addition to discipleship, students engage in a variety of work-related and recreational activities as they learn how to become productive, healthy members of society.